SchlossLab/Hannigan_ConjunctisViribus_ploscompbio_2018/revfiles/ReviewerResponse.md

 Even though the authors have acknowledged some of these biases including MDA, in their discussion, these concerns should be explicitly discussed and measures they have taken to overcome these.

 *This is a good point.
-We included further discussion about the biases associated with these methods.
+We included of the biases associated with these methods.
 As far as measures to overcome these biases, we acknoledge the biases and only performed analyses within studies where samples were treated the same.
-The goal is for this work to use these findings as a jumping off point, and performing future studies with more limited biases from techniques such as MDA.*
+The goal is for this work to use these findings as a jumping off point, and performing future studies with more limited biases from techniques such as MDA.* **LINES 296 - 304**